HARTLAB COLLABORATORS

 SERGEANT LISSA RUOCCO

-Lissa, an officer with the Toronto Police Service since 2006 has over 18 years of experience as a member and trainer with the elite Emergency Task Force.
-Recently honored with a Lifetime Achievement Award in policing, her career reflects sustained leadership and mentorship.
+Lissa has over 27 years of experience in law enforcement and is a long-serving member of the Toronto Police Service.
+She has spent 18 years as a member and trainer with the elite Emergency Task Force.
+She was recently honored with the People's Choice award from the Society of Police and Criminal Psychology.
+Her career reflects sustained leadership and mentorship.
 She is the first female police sniper in Canada and one of the longest-serving female tactical officers in North America.
-She is an FBI-trained hostage negotiator and an instructor at the Canadian Police College.
+She is an FBI-trained hostage negotiator, a director with the New York Association of Hostage Negotiators and an instructor at the Canadian Police College.
+Lissa is a Chair on the board of directors of The Haven, a mental health charitable organization that supports many first responders and has changed many lives.
 Since 2014, she serves as a core practitioner-partner with the HARTLab at the University of Toronto Mississauga, contributing directly to all of our research on police health, performance, and evidence-based training, including the Autonomic Modulation Training Intervention for officers exposed to PTSI.
 Her operational expertise and leadership are central to tailoring scientific methods for application in policing and the general population, and to piloting and implementing research-integrated training.
 Her composure, expertise in stress and physiological regulation, and credibility within tactical units establish her as a trusted translational leader.
 She also provides confidential mentorship and intensive support to officers experiencing occupational stress, facilitating recovery and sustained high-level functioning.

 SARAH SCOTT, HBSC